第3話 First travelling (2)

 When Jahir said this, Jean answered while looking at Jahir.

-"Teacher, Jean still doesn't have any sword."
+"Teacher, Jean still doesn't have a sword."

 Abu said, and then Jahir nodded.